garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week05/Genetic Algorithm (GA).md

 What are the weakness of [[Local beam Search]] algorithm?
 - sometimes the search would only concentrate on a certain solution's neighbour depending on the fitness values

-What modification to the algo
+What modification to the algorithm you can do to mitigate this problem?
+- adding some randomness to the search